ubilab-ws21/operator/README.md

 ## Base system
 The base system controls the deployment of software and requirements.
 This is done with a .deb package which contains the whole operator server.
 Furthermore, the package adds a script which is able to start the server and initialize settings.
 Currently, the script should start the following components:

-- Webserver for the UI
+- Web server for the UI
 - Main game logic
 - Mosquitto message broker
 - Plugin scripts of all groups